RobertGrubb/clamav-test/README.md

 # ClamAV Test

-This is a test project for using ClamAV with Github.
+This is a test project for using ClamAV

 ## Installing